 Note on the left where it says castelo with the arrow underneath.
-That’s how we found how to get to the castle.
+That’s how we found how to get to the castle – not nice signs, just graffiti.
 Once we went through the gate, this is what we saw on our right.

 It set a bad tone for our perception of Lisbon.
-I know it’s a big city, and big cities have graffitti, but it just felt kind of run down and dirty.
+I know it’s a big city, and big cities have graffiti, but it just felt kind of run down and dirty.

 The castle was all right.
 It costs €10.
 The view is nice, but I’m not sure it is worth the €10 to get in the castle.
 And if you are going for the view, there are many miradora around the city with similar views.

 In contrast, I liked Baixa.
 It felt cleaner, and if for no other reason than that, I liked it better.